blukatdevelopment/UnchainedWorldsOld/core_edition/spell_compendium.md

 ```

 ```
-Posession (3rd)
+Possession (3rd)
 Casting Speed: 1 action
 Distance: 100 feet
 Duration: Instantaneous
 You choose an undead within range that lacks a corporeal form, and connect it with the creature that is the material component for this spell.
 The spirit and creature may both make a wisdom save to resist this spell if they are conscious during the casting time.
 If either succeeds, the spell fails.
 Once bound, the spirit posesses the body of the creature until either the creature dies or the spirit is exorcised.
 ```

 ```